ahmar46/electrifying_studios/README.md

-### This Website is for fake photography studio called electrifyingfully responsive on all Devices.
+### This Website is for fake photography studio called electrifying studios fully responsive on all Devices.

 ###